 HIIT vs. Other Forms of Exercise

-If you have reached a plateau after a long period of low intensity workouts, or even continuous gymming, starting HIIT once a week could be a good idea.
-However, always take up HIIT under the guidance of an expert.
+If you have reached a plateau after a long period of low-intensity workouts, or even continuous gymming, starting HIIT once a week could be a good idea.
+However, always take up high intensity workout under the guidance of an expert.